jdoleary/Spellmasons/docs/TasksCurrent.md

 # For v1.3
 - burst seems be a source of desyncs, it has wildly different calculations for where dropped scrolls go
 - had player 2 load into a game after player one burst a bunch of enemies, the pickups are all scatterend in different locations and there's a random portal for no reason;
-  - then i lost connection to server for no apparent reason and **when it reconnected**, it stayed on the lost connection screen
   - all these pickups came from INIT_GAME_STATE that didn't make any sense, even a portal
   - THEY ARE THE PICKUPS FROM THE LAST LEVEL
 - When killing the map simultaneously (or very large groups of enemies) it seems that the spell drop is multiplied.
 Me and a buddy was getting 5-10 spells per stage and had every spell in the game by like the 10th floor.
 Posted a video in general showing our strategy.